plasterboarding a brick wall

 Fitting Plasterboard

-1. Mark the Position of the Adhesive Dabs
+1. Mark the Position of Adhesive Dabs

 mark position of adhesive dabs on wall

-2. Mix Plasterboard Adhesive
+2. Mix Adhesive

 mixing plasterboard adhesive

-3. Dab Adhesive On Walls
+3. Dab Adhesive on Walls

 applying adhesive on wall

-4. Lift Plasterboard Into Place
+4. Lift the First Board Into Place

 lifting plasterboard into place

-5. Tap Board Flat Against Wall
+5. Tap Board Flat Against the Wall

 level plasterboard

-6. Check Board Is Level
+6. Check Board is Level

 checking plasterboard is level

-7. Fit Board Tight Against the Ceiling
+7. Fit the Board Tight Against the Ceiling

 fitting plasterboard tight against ceiling

-Make sure the board fits tight against your ceiling.
-If it doesn’t, lift it with a board lifter.
-Repeat for the other sheets of plasterboard.
+Ensure the board fits tight against your ceiling.
+If not, lift it with a board lifter.

 Fitting Corners

-1. Measure the Gap
+1. Measure Gap

-2. Trace The Corner Shape
+2. Trace Corner Shape

 tracing plasterboard corner shape

-3. Cut Along the Trace Line
+3. Cut Along Trace Line

 cutting plasterboard along trace line